lzukw/WirelessDisplay/Scripts/README.md

 way, the third-party-programs are executed, without changing or recompiling the C#-programs.

-On Linux `bash` is used to execute the scripts, on macOS `bash`, and on Windows `cmd.exe`.
+On Linux and macOS `bash` is used to execute the scripts, and on Windows `cmd.exe`.
 The scripts themselves are bash-scripts with the file-extension ".sh" on Linux and on macOS, and batch-Files with the file-extension ".bat" on Windows.